DeaconSeals/engr-1110/docs/modules/m11/at-a-glance.md

 At the end of this module you should be able to understand the following concepts from Engineering Awareness:

-- That AI is having an impact on cybersecurity
 - A basic understanding of what Deepfake technology is capable of
 - Challenges surrounding trust of information in the advent of Deepfakes